Phileosopher/commonplace/morality-sins.md

 - What do you believe would make you happy?
 - What is your hope for the future?

+Even with self-reflection, we can often be blind to our idols:

+- Our [culture](people-culture.md) can often normalize idols so much that we're strange for *not* sharing in that idolatry (e.g., career ambition, family).
+- For competitive reasons, we can often participate in different idols than those around us (meaning less scarce resources).

 We must constantly cast down our idols.
 If we don't, God will remind us.
 If we *really* don't, God will cast them down for us.

 ## Nearly every sin involves pride